 This kind of process is the best case scenario - where your teams have no choice but to follow the rules, even if they don't know them!

-3. Set a budget for each expense category
+3. Set a budget for each employee expense category

 One good way to control employee expenses is to implement a detailed expense policy.
 This includes setting a maximum budget for each expense category in advance: business trips, hotel stays, restaurant bills, purchase of equipment and supplies, etc.